Cheapest Cities to Live in the USA for Young Adults in 2026

 #7: Green Bay, Wisconsin

 Green Bay is the smallest city on this list, but don’t let its size fool you.
-With affordable rent, an excellent median income, and a tight-knit community feel, it’s a smart pick for young adults who want to save money without giving up quality of life.
+With the lowest median rent on this list, an excellent median income, and a tight-knit community feel, it’s a smart pick for young adults who want to save money without giving up quality of life.

 Of course, it’s also a dream for football lovers.
 Between game days at Lambeau Field, views along the Fox River, and a surprisingly vibrant arts and museum scene, Green Bay offers more than you’d expect from a city its size.